dkaslovsky/baseconv/README.md

 decode decodes a string representation of a base 10 integer from an arbitrary base

 Usage:
-  decode [flags] stringRep
+  decode [flags] STRINGREP

 Args:
-  stringRep - string representation of an encoded base 10 integer to decode (required)
+  STRINGREP	string representation of an encoded base 10 integer to decode (required)

 Flags:
   -b uint
-    	new base to encode input integer
+    	base of input number
   -base uint
-    	new base to encode input integer
+    	base of input number
 ```

 For example,
 ```
-$ baseconv decode -b 62 hBxM5A4
+$ baseconv decode -b 62 hBxM5A5
-1000000000000
+1000000000001
 ```

 ## Package Usage